The Ins and Outs of Backfilling Positions for Your Small Business

 So, how do small businesses cope with the temporary unavailability of mission-critical staff?

-- On parental leave: Keep in mind that an employee does not lose their employment status when they go on parental leave, and they’ll be coming back to their usual duties and responsibilities once their leave is over.
+Keep in mind that an employee does not lose their employment status when they go on parental leave, and they’ll be coming back to their usual duties and responsibilities once their leave is over.
 Similarly, it’s illegal for an employer to fire an employee based on their pregnancy or need for maternity leave.
-So, make it very clear to a potential replacement that their role is not permanent.
+So, the hiring manager should make it very clear to a potential replacement that their role is not permanent and that your company just need to backfill the position.

 Backfilling may involve contingency planning before the need to fill a vacancy arises in your organization.
 The following strategies can help: